 Constellations

-Celestial ocean in the autumn sky
+Celestial ocean: The watery constellations in the autumn sky

 The celestial ocean in the autumn sky

 Note for Southern Hemisphere stargazers: You can see this region of the sky, too.
-In fact, you can see them better than we can in the north because, for you, these planets and stars are higher in the sky, closer to overhead.
+In fact, you can see them better than we can in the north because, for you, these stars are higher in the sky, closer to overhead.

 Try Stellarium for a specific view from your location.

-Other constellations in the celestial sea (looking west to east) include Capricornus the Sea Goat, Delphinus the Dolphin, Aquarius the Water Carrier, Pisces the Fish, Cetus the Whale and Eridanus the River.
+Other constellations in the celestial sea (looking west to east) include Capricornus the Sea Goat, Delphinus the Dolphin, Aquarius the Water Bearer, Pisces the Fish, Cetus the Whale and Eridanus the River.
 And Fomalhaut is located in the constellation Piscis Austrinus the Southern Fish: another swimmer in the celestial ocean.

 No matter where you are on Earth, you need a very dark sky, a couple of hours after sunset, to see the constellations of the heavenly sea.
 Many of the constellations in this part of the sky are connected with water.
 Maybe because the sun was moving in front of these stars on the great pathway of the ecliptic during a rainy season long ago.

-Capricornus the Sea Goat.
+Capricornus the Sea Goat

 Capricornus represents a Sea Goat, but has the shape of an arrowhead on our sky’s dome.
 By late October and early November, in early evening, you’ll find this constellation past the meridian, or line drawn on the sky’s dome from due north to due south.
 Read more about Capricornus.